SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 I probably need to keep working tomoroow on updating the room assignments.

 ![Trello board of day 25-end of the day](./Trello-screenshots/Day-25.png)

+## Day 26

+#### Date: Fri 22 Dec 2023

+**Goals:**
+* Finished the update room assignment component and make sure it does sent correctly the patch request
+* implement a cancell botton to change the status of the room assignment from active to cancelled.
+* Improve the style of room assignment page and its components